knurtsysteme/Facility-Access-Manager/README.md

 Copyright 2009-2012 by KNURT Systeme ([http://www.knurt.de](http://www.knurt.de))

 Licensed under the Creative Commons License Attribution-NonCommercial-ShareAlike 3.0 Unported;

-you may not use this file except in compliance with the License.
+You may not use the Facility Access Manager except in compliance with the License.

 You may obtain a copy of the License at

 [http://creativecommons.org/licenses/by-nc-sa/3.0](http://creativecommons.org/licenses/by-nc-sa/3.0)